Peugeot Logo

 Peugeot Logo 1960

 The designers focused on the lion’s head to highlight its power, strength, and endurance.
-To this end, they drew the animal in profile from the side.
+To this end, they drew the animal in profile.
 This angle allows you to portray his emotions more accurately.
-A wide-open mouth, grasping fangs, a frown, a large ear, and a chic mane on a large neck conveys equanimity, confidence, brutality, and charisma.
-Moreover, the hanging strands are located at an angle for a harmonious combination with a shield circled in a gray stripe.
+A wide-open mouth, grasping fangs, a frown, a large ear, and a chic mane on a large neck convey equanimity, confidence, brutality, and charisma.
+Moreover, the hanging strands are angled to harmonize with a shield encircled by a gray stripe.
 At the top is the brand name in a classic design.

 1968 – 1970